modular-magician/terraform-provider-google-beta/website/docs/r/bigquery_dataset.html.markdown

 # google\_bigquery\_dataset

 Datasets allow you to organize and control access to your tables.
+TEST

 To get more information about Dataset, see: